SMU-SIS/ksketch2/README.md

 1. Launch FB and go to File->Switch Workspace->Other
     1. Choose the cloned ksketch2 folder
 1. Import projects into FlashBuilder
-    1. Right-click on Package Explorere->Import->General->Existing Projects into Workspace (Next)
+    1. Right-click on Package Explorer->Import->General->Existing Projects into Workspace (Next)
     1. Choose "Select root directory" and browse to cloned ksketch2 folder (Finish)
     1. In menu select Project->Clean (This makes a clean build of all projects)
     1. Window->Show View->Problems